COMP 599 - Information Privacy and Security

 t-closeness, summary table protection, frequency tables, and magnitude tables

-threats, controls, and best practices for an android application of our choosing.
+threats, controls, and best practices for an Android application of our choosing.
 We had to develop the

 assignment was an

-Permissions: User Attention, Comprehension, and Behavior by Adrienne Porter Felt et al. The
+Permissions: User Attention, Comprehension, and Behavior.
+The

 Another Call Blocker.